There are generally two reasons why you may want to lower your pool’s water level below the skimmer:

 To do this, take a length of pool hose 3-5 feet in length.
-Attach a weight such as a rock or some other heavy item to one end using duct tape.
-Lower the end with the weight attached down into the pool and put the other end through the top of the skimmer and into the suction hole.
+Attach a weight, such as a rock or some other heavy item, to one end using duct tape.
+Lower the end with the weight attached into the pool and put the other end through the top of the skimmer and into the suction hole.

-Now when you run the pump water will be drawn up through the hose even after the water level reaches the bottom of the skimmer.
+When you run the pump, water will be drawn up through the hose even after the water level reaches the bottom of the skimmer.

 Should I drain pool below skimmer?

-Under normal circumstances you would not want to have the pool water below skimmer level as in that case they would not work and floating debris would accumulate on the pool’s surface.
+Under normal circumstances, you would not want the pool water below skimmer level as, in that case, they would not work, and floating debris would accumulate on the pool’s surface.

 Can you run pool pump if water is below skimmer?

-If the pool level has dropped below the skimmer due to evaporation or a leak then the pump should be shut off as it may be damaged if it runs dry.
+If the pool level has dropped below the skimmer due to evaporation or a leak, the pump should be shut off, as it may be damaged if it runs dry.

-If you have deliberately lowered the pool’s level (for winter or repairs) then you can continue to circulate the water in the pool through the filter while the level is below the skimmers by shutting off the skimmer feed and only having the water drawn in through the main drain.
+Suppose you have deliberately lowered the pool’s level (for winter or repairs).
+In that case, you can continue to circulate the water in the pool through the filter while the level is below the skimmers by shutting off the skimmer feed and only having the water drawn in through the main drain.